GrapeBaBa/concrete/concrete-core/book/src/tutorial.md

 ### Engines

 Now we have some entities, let's actually do something with them.
-For the GPU backend example, we first have to allocate data on the GPU and copy the LWE ciphertext vector from the CPU to the GPU.
+For this GPU backend example, we're going to allocate data on the GPU and copy the LWE ciphertext vector from the CPU to the GPU.

-First, let's create the main engine in `concrete-core/src/backends/gpu/implementation/engines/mod.rs`:

-Let's imagine you created a `fhe-gpu` crate that exposes a function to get the number of GPUs available on the machine, `get_number_of_gpus`.
-We'll create a `GpuEngine` only in the case where that function actually finds at least one GPU.
-Otherwise, an error will be returned: this example also shows you how to define error cases and their display to the user.
+First, let's create the main engine in `concrete-core/src/backends/gpu/implementation/engines/mod.rs`.
+This `GpuEngine` is only successfully created when the `get_number_of_gpus` function finds at least one GPU.
+Otherwise, an error is returned: this example also shows you how to define error cases and their display to the user.

 ```asm
 use crate::prelude::sealed::AbstractEngineSeal;